 Uccello's Formula II, 2016

-Bernstein, currently studying for an MA in printmaking at the University of West England Bristol, studied fine art at Goldsmiths in the 1980s before completing an MA in medieval studies at Bristol University.
+Kate completed her MA at UWE Bristol in 2017 gaining a distinction and a prize for technical input.
 She has used all her knowledge and skills to produce two superb books which pay homage to the 15th-century artist Paolo Uccello.
 The three texts in this book are a description of 'The Battle of San Romano' and the commissioning of the paintings, Uccello’s formula and a variation on Vasari’s description of Uccello.